 That being said, there are certain perks that come with a natural and organic mattress.
 One you’ll notice most immediately is the smell—yes, the smell.
 With most bed-in-a-box mattresses, you’ll need to allow it a few days to off-gas.
 After being tightly compressed, packaged, and shipped for days, the new mattresses often have a pretty overwhelming “new” smell, which can sometimes be rather unpleasant and even cause headaches and nausea for sensitive folks.
 Natural mattresses, like Awara, tend to have far less of that new-mattress smell and their organic covers can often have a nice, almost earthy scent to them.

-Natural latex is one of the best mattress materials for folks with allergies because it’s antimicrobial and is a natural insect repellent.
+Natural latex is one of the best mattress materials for folks with allergies because it’s antimicrobial.
 These characteristics can help prevent dust mites and other allergens that cause allergic reactions.